 Steer clear of public chargers

-Only charge your phone on trusted USB ports like your computer and in your car.
-Criminals can hack public USB charging ports, like the ones you’d encounter in a coffee shop or airport, to steal personal information.
-Bring your outlet adapter along in addition to your USB cable if you’re traveling.
-Hackers can’t access your phone data through your USB adapter.
+Charge your phone only on trusted USB ports like your computer and in your car.
+Using USB charging ports in public places like airports, public libraries, or coffee houses will expose your private data to cyberattacks from lurking cybercriminals.
+Tote your outlet adapter along in addition to your USB cable if you’re traveling.
+A USB adapter will also safeguard any personal information on your phone from cyberattacks.

 While jailbreaking lets iPhone owners access apps and software not available in Apple’s App Store (a real no-no in Apple Land), it also exposes your phone to viruses and malware.
-A jailbroken phone that malfunction will get you no sympathy from Apple — it will, however, void your warranty, and Apple personnel will probably not assist you if something bad happens.
+If you decide to jailbreak your phone, you’ll be out of favor with Apple support resources.
+They will void your warranty, and Apple personnel will probably not be able to assist you if something bad happens.

-If you take positive steps to protect your smartphone from hackers and intruders, you should feel confident you’ve done everything possible to shield your critical information.
+When you are proactive about putting proper safety precautions in place, you can rest assured that you have taken every measure within your power to safeguard personal and sensitive data from cyberattacks.
 This makes it much less likely that thieves will be able to steal your identity, delve into your personal life, siphon off your money, control your phone, and generally make your life miserable.